durffy/UMLHero/Design/UseCases.md

 ## Title: Identify Responsibilities
 Actor: Designer
-Senaroi: the designer identifies from a list of verbs on Usecases and User Stories the responsibilites for each object
+Senario: the designer identifies from a list of verbs on Usecases and User Stories the responsibilites for each object

+# Class Diagrams

+## Title: Create Class Diagram
+Actor: Designer
+Senario: The designer navigates to the class diagram section of the project and adds the Objects identified in the domain model.
+Attributes and Behaviors are also added to the class diagram.